 - Origins Available:

-England following the Norman Conquest of 1066.
+The ancestors of the Cortice family arrived in England following the Norman Conquest of 1066.
 The name Cortice came from refined or educated person.
 Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]

 Early Origins of the Cortice family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Cortice History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cortice research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Cortice History in all our PDF Extended History products and printed products wherever possible.

 Cortice Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Curtis, Curtiss, Curtyss, Curtys, Curtess, Curtes, Cortes, Cortis and many more.

 Early Notables of the Cortice family (pre 1700)